dimitris93/route-planner-graph-extractor/README.md

 ## The .osm data parsing process

-The parsing process can be tricky, and there is more than one correct ways to do it, meaning that someone could choose to include `parkings` or `private roads` in his graph and someone might opt to not include them.
+The parsing process can be tricky, and there is more than one correct ways to do it, meaning that someone could choose to include `parking` or `private roads` in his graph and someone might opt to not include them.
 Another example is that our graph's edge weights could slightly differ from someone else's edge weights.

 The process I followed when implementing this graph-extractor is very similar to the script of Project-Osrm as seen [here](https://github.com/Project-OSRM/osrm-backend/blob/master/profiles/car.lua).